Established: 2008 as Bernard Metrat (previously André Metrat). Family established in Fleurie for generations)

 2022 Chiroubles Constance (stelvin)

-From vines aged more than 60 years old facing full south on sandy granitic soil.
+From vines aged more than 60 years old facing east south-east on sandy granitic soil.
 This vineyard is located higher on the slope than the Fleurie holdings of Metrat and vinification is made all in cement tanks with indigenous yeasts.
-Rich cherry and red fruit aromas with a touch of aniseed and exotic spices.
-Fresh full and deep palate backed by fine silky tannins.
+Bright lifted sour cherry and red fruit aromas with a touch of sous-bois and spice.
+Fresh medium bodied palate backed by fine silky tannins.
 Showing beautifully already, this cuvee always displays excellent freshness with bright balanced acidity as a result of its higher cooler vineyard site.

 From vines planted 1924 and 1936.
 La Roilette is regarded as one of the best sites in Fleurie, and this old vines cuvee (60-90+ years old vines) is produced from a patch of vines planted in pink granite-clay soil located beside the winery in the northern part of the appellation beside Moulin-a-Vent.
 15% of this cuvee is vinified in barrel (none new) giving extra dimension to its freshness and perfume, will also age for 10+ years.
 This is Gamay at it’s finest and beautifully perfumed best.